tiramiseb/terraform_packer_ansible/README.md

 * *ECS*, for *EC2 Container Service*, is a Docler containers service run on top of *Elastic Compute Cloud*.

-### How to use this repository
+## How to use this repository

 ### Prerequisite

 Before being able to use this repository content, you need some stuff...

-Steps prefixed with "[x]" may be automatically installed with the `local_install.sh` script.
+Steps prefixed with "[x]" may be automatically installed with the `initialize.sh` script, along with some initialization steps (AWS auth, etc).
 Stuff installed with this script may then be used after using `source locally`.

 * Open an account on Amazon Web Services (https://aws.amazon.com/)
 * [x] Install Terraform (packages are available on https://www.terraform.io/downloads.html)

 ## Prospective evolutions